fvtt-fria-ligan/morkborg-foundry-vtt/implementation-notes.md

   * Equipped items do not count towards your container space.

 ## Combat
   * Initiative is handled by Foundry's Combat Tracker.
-All other combat roles are handled from a Character's sheet on the *Violence* tab.
+All other combat rolls are handled from a Character's sheet on the *Violence* tab.
   * To use a weapon, armor, or shield, you need to equip it.
 You can do so on the *Treasures* tab.
 Any equippable items have a small shield icon next to their edit and delete buttons.
 Click the shield icon to make it turn yellow (equipped), and the item will appear on your *Violence* tab, ready for use.
 Note: you can only have a single armor and single shield equipped at one time.
   * Attacking
     * On the *Violence* tab of your character sheet, click the *Attack* button next to your weapon of choice.